Berger Paints

 Berger Paints India Ltd is an Indian multinational paint company, based in Kolkata.
-This company has 16 manufacturing units in India, 2 in Nepal, and 1 each in Poland, Russia and Pakistan.
+The company, which is a subsidiary of the British paint company, Berger Paints Group, has 16 manufacturing units in India, 2 in Nepal, and 1 each in Poland and Russia.
 It has manufacturing units at Howrah, Rishra, Arinso, Taloja, Naltoli, Goa, Devla, Hindupur, Jejuri, Jammu, Puducherry and Anand.
-The company has presence in six countries – India, Pakistan,Russia, Poland, Nepal and Bangladesh.
+The company has presence in six countries – India, Russia, Poland, Nepal.
 It has an employee strength of over 3,600 and a countrywide distribution network of more than 25,000 dealers.

 History

 European

 In 1760, Louis Berger started a dye and pigment manufacturing business in England, which later changed to Louis Berger & Sons Limited.
 In 1770, Louis Steigenberger shifted from Frankfurt to London to sell a Prussian blue colour, which was made using his own formula.
 He perfected this process & art of the blue colour, which was the colour of most military uniforms of that time.
 He then changed his name to Lewis Berger.
 By 1870, Berger Paints was selling 19 different pigments such as black lead, sulphur, sealing wax and mustard.
 After his death, his sons took over the business.
 In the UK, the company, which by then was known as Berger, Jenson and Nicholson, was acquired by Hoechst AG in 1970 and by Williams Holdings in 1988.